sht150/ChE-Math-Project-2/README.md

 # ChE-Math-Project-2
-## Mathematical modeling of dimer exhange assay of estrogen receptors
+## Mathematical modeling of dimer exchange assay of estrogen receptors
 Reference: Goulet, D., 2016.
 Modeling, simulating, and parameter fitting of biochemical kinetic experiments. siam REVIEW, 58(2), pp.331-353.

 Estrogen receptor $ER\alpha$ is found in various cell types in human body.
 Understanding the rates of formation of these receptors is of particular interest due to their correlation with breast cancer.
 Typically, the dimer exchange assay protocol is employed for the laboratory studies of estrogen receptors.